PMEAL/BEaTmap/README.md

   - `core`: Functions that perform BET analysis, evaluate Rouquerol critieria, and provide a single specific surface area answer
   - `io`: Functions for import data from .csv files or lists, and exporting processed data to .xlsx files
-  - `utils`: Various small functions used in other BEaTmap modules.
+  - `utils`: Various small functions used in other BEaTmap modules
   - `vis`: Functions to create heatmaps, BET plots, isotherm plots, tables of BET analysis results, etc

 # Installation